 Here is an image to illustrate the different values these concepts will give:

-Let's go into a bit more depth for all three different uses of the word resolution and the differences will get much clearer.
+Let's go into a bit more depth for all three different uses of the word resolution, and the differences will get much clearer.

 Some typical screen resolutions with an aspect ratio of 16:9 are QHD (2560 x 1440) and 4K UHD (3840 x 2160).

 The resolution of display refers to how many points are used to show something on the physical screen.
-This also often is called screen resolution.
+This also is often called screen resolution.

-Let’s take an iPhone 12 Mini as example.
+Let’s take an iPhone 12 Mini as an example.
 The screen has 1.080 physical pixels horizontally and 2.340 pixels vertically.
 The resolution for display of this device is 375 points by 812 points.

 For a long time these two kind of resolution matched 1 on 1.
 One pixel in the image matched the physical pixel in the display.
 Now that the screens have become so good (the eye can’t see individual pixels any more at the right viewing distance) there are more physical pixels than virtual pixels.